scipy-lectures/scientific-python-lectures/advanced/interfacing_with_f/interfacing_with_f.rst

 ============

-Fortran is perhaps the easiest of the compiled languages to use for building python modules, with only minimal modifications in the original Fortran source.
+Fortran is perhaps the easiest of the compiled languages to use for building Python modules, with only minimal modifications in the original Fortran source.
-In addition, from the python side there is no apparent difference from importing ordinary module functions.
-As always, a combiled languages is a good candidate
+In addition, from the Python side there is no apparent difference from importing ordinary module functions.
+As always, a compiled languages is a good candidate

-* when python is too slow
+* when Python is too slow
 * when an algorithm prevents vectorization

 Python and Fortran functions
 ----------------------------
-To illustrate the use of fortran functions we consider the cosine function``cos(x)``.
+To illustrate the use of Fortran functions we consider the cosine function``cos(x)``.
 In this special case we call the interface function ``cos_fun`` so we do not hide the Fortran intrinsic.

 ::